Time to career change when…

 Your job might be replaced by automation

 Research is indicating that many roles will change in the next five to ten years.
 As automation enters the workforce, many industries will have to adapt.
-One report in particular highlights that industries like agriculture, retail, transport and hospitality, as well as manufacturing industries are “at risk”.
+One report in particular highlights that industries like agriculture, retail, transport and hospitality, as well as manufacturing industries are “at-risk”.
 The fear is that low-skilled roles in sales and customer services may be replaced by chatbots and Robotic Process Automation (RPA).
 Already, many people in these industries are getting ahead of the curve and reskilling for a digital workforce.

 Your creative juices aren’t flowing

-There are so many talented and creative people out there who are wasted in the wrong industry.
+There are so many talented and creative people who are wasted in the wrong industry.
 If you have a creative flair that you can’t utilise in work, then it might be time to look elsewhere.
-There are many industries out there that are in need of talented and creative staff.
+There are many industries that are in need of talented and creative staff.
 The technology industry, for example, needs problem solvers who can come up with innovative solutions and design interfaces that make people want to come back for more.

 The next step

 Whatever your reasons for a career change, there are opportunities out there that can help you on your way to a new job.
 It can be daunting going from one industry to another.
 However, there are very few worthwhile things that come without effort.

 Software development holds many opportunities for career changers.
 The tech industry is incredibly exciting and because there is a considerable lack of software developers, there are thousands of unfilled jobs available right now, all around the world.
 For many, being a software developer has provided amazing salaries, flexible working conditions, and clear career paths.